Niagara Falls is one of the most iconic places to visit in the USA and Canada. But which side is better? Explore Niagara Falls with us and find out!

 Niagara Falls is a collection of three waterfalls that straddle Canada and the United States of America.
 Each side offers many experiences that allow you to explore Niagara Falls.
-In the Canadian side, we have the Canadian Falls or Horseshoe Falls, due to its shape.
-In the American side, are the American Falls and Bridal Veil Falls.
+On the Canadian side, we have the Canadian Falls or Horseshoe Falls, due to their shape.
+On the American side, are the American Falls and Bridal Veil Falls.

 Although there are over 500 waterfalls worldwide that are taller than Niagara Falls, it is considered the largest waterfall in the world by volume of water siphoned (an average of 750,000 gallons each second).

 If all you want to do is see the falls, it is possible to visit both falls in one day.
 The City of Niagara Falls in Canada is connected to the United States via three principal border bridges: the Rainbow, Whirlpool, and Queenston-Lewiston bridges.